Step-by-Step Instructions

 -

-- Always wear gloves and protective gear when handling debris to prevent injuries.
-Be aware of sharp objects or hazardous materials.
+- Always wear gloves and protective gear such as masks and goggles to prevent injury from sharp objects or hazardous materials.

 -